Dhanushini-S21/Adaptive-Layout-Engine/README.md

 Approximately 4 days.

+Replace this with your actual time spent.

-AI Disclosure
+## AI Disclosure

 AI tools were used during development for assistance with project structure, implementation ideas, documentation, and debugging.

-The final implementation should be reviewed and understood by the author before submission.
+The final implementation should be reviewed and understood by the author.

-Final Project Summary
+## Final Project Summary

 ONE AD SPECIFICATION
 +
 SURFACE CONSTRAINTS
-        |
-        v
+↓
 GENERIC CONSTRAINT RESOLVER
-        |
-        v
+↓
 VALID RESOLVED LAYOUT
-        |
-        v
+↓
 DOM RENDERER

 The key distinction is that the project does not maintain four independent advertisement designs.

 It maintains one specification and one resolution algorithm that adapts the content to different surfaces while respecting constraints and priority.